fannynabis/chameleon-documentation-en/seite_bearbeiten__module_anlegen.md

 # Edit page / Create modules

-Klicken Sie im Kontext-Menü des Navigationsbaums auf *Seite editieren* oder suchen Sie die Seite über *Seiten*.
-Der letztere Weg ist häufig der schnellere, wenn ihnen der Name der Seite bekannt ist, da Sie sich dann nicht durch den Navigationsbaum klicken müssen.
+~~Klicken Sie im Kontext-Menü des Navigationsbaums auf *Seite editieren* oder suchen Sie die Seite über *Seiten*.
+Der letztere Weg ist häufig der schnellere, wenn ihnen der Name der Seite bekannt ist, da Sie sich dann nicht durch den Navigationsbaum klicken müssen.~~

+You can click the button *Edit page* in the context menu of the navigation tree or search for the page via *Pages*.
+The latter description is usually faster: When you know the name of the page you don't have to click yourself through the navigation tree.

 In den Seitenvorlagen sind sogenannte Modul-Spots festgelegt.
 Dies sind Steckplätze, an die beliebige Module platziert werden können.